Skip to main content

 Which Gateway Is Best for WiFi 7?

-- Run the APs from that switch — not directly from the gateway's built-in ports
+2. Run the APs from that switch, not directly from the gateway's built-in ports

-While the Pro Max's faster processor handles the increased device density of WiFi 7 networks better, you must budget for a multi-gig PoE switch regardless of which gateway you choose.
-For help choosing the right access points, see our WiFi 7 AP buyer's guide.
+The Pro Max's faster processor handles the increased device density of WiFi 7 networks better, but you must budget for a multi-gig PoE switch regardless of which gateway you choose.
+For help choosing the right access points, see our UniFi WiFi 7 AP guide and WiFi 7 AP buyer's guide.

 Common Misconception